Return to Inner Peace

 It is spiritual.

-You don’t need perfect words to return to God.
+You do not need perfect words to return to God.

 You need honesty.